 Keep in mind that regulations and practices described here may change or be adapted when the UK leaves the EU because of Brexit as of March 2019 - so watch this space.

 Everyone knows what a gift is, right?
-Not necessarily when it comes to official rules and regs.
+Not necessarily when it comes to official rules and regulations.
 The question is not as silly as you might think.
-For purposes of excise duties and VAT, a gift must be sent from one private person to another private person (with a completed customs declaration) for use by the recipient or the recipient's immediate family.
-So, if you're thinking of letting a shop ship your present to Aunt Felicity in London, the tax man won't consider that a gift.
-The same is true if you send someone a gift purchased on the Internet.
+For purposes of excise duties and Value Added Tax (VAT), a gift must be sent from one private person to another private person (with a completed customs declaration) for use by the recipient or the recipient's immediate family.
+So, if you're thinking of letting a shop ship your present to Aunt Felicity in London, the taxman won't consider that a gift.

 2. Which Gifts Require Payment of Duties?